Close Menu

 3. Limitation in completing tasks in a timely manner due to deficiencies in concentration, persistence, or pace.

 The SSA listing, under 14.00 D1, states systemic lupus (SLE) is a chronic inflammatory disease that can affect any organ or body system.
-It is often accompanied by constitutional symptoms or signs, such as severe fatigue, fever, malaise, and involuntary weight loss.
+It is often occurs with other symptoms or signs, such as severe fatigue, fever, malaise, and involuntary weight loss.

-The SSA listing states that major organ or body system involvement can include: the respiratory system, cardiovascular system, renal system, hematologic system (anemia), the skin, neurologic conditions (seizures), mental issues (anxiety, brain fog), mood disorders, organic brain syndrome, or immune system disorders (inflammatory arthritis).
+The SSA listing states that major organ or body system involvement can include: the respiratory system, cardiovascular system, renal system, hematologic system (anemia), the skin, neurologic conditions (seizures), mental issues like anxiety, brain fog), mood disorders, organic brain syndrome, or immune system disorders (inflammatory arthritis).

 CAN YOU DIE FROM LUPUS?

-Studies show that between 10-15 percent of people with lupus have a shorter life due to lupus complications.
+Studies show that between 10-15 percent of people with lupus have a shorter life than average.
 A Lupus Foundation of America study found that lupus was among the top 20 leading causes of death in females.
-Among Black and Hispanic women lupus ranked 5th in the 15-24 year old age group.
-It ranked 6th in the 25-34 year old age group.
-And, it was 8th-9th in the 35 to 44 year old age group.
+Among Black and Hispanic women lupus ranked 5th in the 15 to 24 year old age group.
+It ranked 6th in the 25 to 34 year old age group.
+And, it was eighth and ninth in the 35 to 44 year old age group.

 The National Resource Center on Lupus states that the most common cause of death in people with lupus was kidney failure.
-However, access to dialysis and the possibility of a kidney transplant, has decreased the frequency of death.
-As death from kidney disease gone down, death from heart attacks and cardiovascular disease related to lupus, have gone up.
+However, access to dialysis and the possibility of a kidney transplant, has lowered the number of deaths.
+As death from kidney disease gone down, death from heart attacks and cardiovascular disease have gone up.
 Right now, heart disease related to lupus is the leading cause of death in people with lupus.

 While it is true that organ damage, as well as infections from lupus, can cause death.
 The treatment of lupus with new medications means that most people with the disease will live a normal life span.